natalieagus/natalieagus.github.io/50002/50002problem_set_3.md

 <details>
 <summary markdown="span">Show Answer</summary>

-If the value of the number entered so far is N, then after the digit b is entered, the value of the new number N' is 2N + b.
+If the value of the number entered so far is N, then if digit b is entered next, the value of the new number N' is 2N + b.
 Using this fact:

-1.  if N is 0 mod 3 then for some p, N = 3p + 0.
+1. If N is 0 mod 3 then for some p, N = 3p + 0.
 After the digit b is entered, N' = 6p + b.
 So N' is b mod 3.

-1.  if N is 1 mod 3 then for some p, N = 3p + 1.
+1. If N is 1 mod 3 then for some p, N = 3p + 1.
 After the digit b is entered, N' = 6p + 2 + b.
 So N' is b+2 mod 3.

-1.  if N is 2 mod 3 then for some p, N = 3p + 2.
+1. If N is 2 mod 3 then for some p, N = 3p + 2.
 After the digit b is entered, N' = 6p + 4 + b.
 So N' is b+1 mod 3.

 This leads to the following transition diagram where the states are labeled with the value of N mod 3.
 </details>